Awes0meE/STM32_ESC_Dshot_E1/README.md

 It does **not** implement:

 - RPM closed-loop control
-- H2 step-response workflow
+- H2 step-response workflow and after experiments
-- scope marker output

 **中文**